 - NASB with Strong’s Numbers and Greek/Hebrew Dictionaries (NASEC) – this gives you the New American Standard Bible text with embedded Strong’s numbers (which you can turn on or off) and a basic Greek and Hebrew Dictionary.

 The Strong’s numbers in these Bibles allow you to link to definitions in the included dictionaries as well as other Strong’s number-based dictionaries.
-In considering which one to buy, you first want to think about the translations offered.
+In considering which one to buy, you first want to think about the Bible translations offered.
 Is there one you prefer over the others?
 If not, keep in mind that the KJVEC and NASEC include a dictionary.
 The HCSBEC doesn’t.
 Also, the dictionaries do differ.
 I find that the KJVEC definitions focus more on the meaning of the word while the NASEC definitions focus more on how (and how many times) the word is translated in the Bible.

 Each of the exhaustive concordances previously mentioned can be used with our dictionaries that are keyed to Strong’s numbers.
 All of which offer more detailed descriptions of words than the dictionaries included with the KJVEC and NASEC.
 In the interest of brevity, I won’t go into detail about each one but you can click the book name below for more information from our store.